YouTube is not messing around.

 Important: Deselect ‘Videos on Google partner sites, apps and the Display Network.’

-Pick a location for your campaign, in terms of where you want it to be targeting.
+Pick a location for your ad campaign, in terms of where you want it to be targeting.

 You’ll also need to pick a language for your campaign.

-You have the option here to pick the devices you want to target.
+You have the option here to pick the mobile device type you want to target.
 This, of course, will depend on what kind of campaign you’re looking to create.

 Remember that around 50% of YouTube views are from mobile.